-Here is the best beer can chicken recipe to make on the barbecue tonight.
+Here is the best beer can chicken recipe on a charcoal grill tonight.
 Really easy to do and a great way to cook outside in the Summer when it’s hot.
 I know you remember this method from your childhood, now it is time to bring it back.
+We have a killer smoked beer can chicken version too now!

 I don’t know about you but growing up we had beer can chicken pretty often.
-I’m not sure why but this trend wore off as I got older, yet it is still a great, easy, and flavorful way to cook chicken on the BBQ…..let us show you how you can make this easy beer can chicken recipe at home too. 😉 (originally published 8/15)
+I’m not sure why but this trend wore off as I got older, yet it is still a great, easy, and flavorful way to cook chicken on the BBQ…..let us show you how you can make this easy beer can chicken recipe at home too. 😉 (affiliate links present, originally published 8/15)

 Well I mean lager of course.
 You could use whatever really, it doesn’t matter but a blonde light beer is top on my list.
 Let’s be honest.
 In the Summertime we will do anything to NOT cook or turn the oven on inside the house!